Common Career Mistakes and How to Avoid Them

 - Failing to set achievable goals will impede the progress.

-- Strong networks could lead to more opportunities to work and progress in your career.
+- The development of strong networks can lead to more opportunities to work and progress in your career.

-- Consider Mentoring, Continuing Learning and transferable skill set development to remain on top of your game.
+- Consider Mentoring, Continuing Learning and transferable skills Development to stay on top of your game.

-- Reduce stress by practicing Time Management Techniques and learning to delegate unpopular tasks.
+- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals